OxfordEconomics/CountryLists/README.md

 # Use examples
 ## Excel

+Here is an [example in Excel](https://github.com/OxfordEconomics/CountryLists/tree/master/example-StandardiseCountries-Excel).
+This is the example works:

 Suppose you have a spreadsheet called nonStandardCountryNames with country names in Column A of Sheet1.
-Place IsoFromCountryNames.csv in the same folder, open it, then type this into column B of nonStandardCountryNames:
+Place [IsoFromCountryNames.csv](https://github.com/OxfordEconomics/CountryLists/blob/master/IsoFromCountryNames.csv) in the same folder, open it, then type this into column B of nonStandardCountryNames.

 ```
 =INDEX(IsoFromCountryNames.csv!$A:$A,MATCH(A2,IsoFromCountryNames.csv!$B:$B,0))